top of page

 Acts 17:30-31

-Jesus showed how God really wants us to live, with love, kindness and mercy, even for our enemies (Luke 6:35).
+Jesus was a man just like us but also God’s son, born by miraculous intervention (Luke 1:30-35).
+He demonstrated how God truly wants us to live, with love, kindness and mercy even for our enemies.
+(Matt 4:17, Luke 6:35).

 When Jesus returns, he will raise the dead and give the faithful eternal life, free from temptation to sin.
 (Daniel 12:2, John 5:26-28, 1 Corinthians 15:20-23, 51-54).

-Jesus will rule as a fair and righteous king from Jerusalem over the whole earth.
-Everyone will come to know God and enjoy long life, good health, peace and plenty in a beautiful, renewed earth.
+Jesus will be a fair and righteous king who will judge with true justice to relieve the oppressed and bring peace and joy to the whole earth.
+Everyone will come to know God and enjoy good health and plenty in a safe, beautiful, renewed earth.
 (Psalm 72, Isaiah 35, 2:2-4, 11:3-4).

 Image by frank mckenna